CirroBuild/FrostiDocs/docs/introduction.md

 can check the [query data](/docs/develop/query-data/) page in order to run your queries.

+## Third-party tools

+- [Grafana](/docs/third-party-tools/grafana/) instructions for connecting QuestDB as a datasource for building visualizations and dashboards
+- [Kafka](/docs/third-party-tools/kafka/) guide for ingesting data from topics into QuestDB by means of Kafka Connect
+- [Telegraf](/docs/third-party-tools/telegraf/) guide for collecting system metrics, specifying QuestDB as an output and visualizing the results

 ## Operations

 This section contains resources for managing QuestDB instances and has dedicated